hschwentner/hschwentner.io/docs/index.md

 To showcase what I think is beautiful software architecture (and when to use a not-so-beautiful style), whenever I find the time I hack on the [LeasingNinja](https://leasingninja.io).

-With a couple of devs from the community, I'm working on [xMolecules](https://xmolecules.org), a library to express architectural concepts and patterns as living documentation in code.
+With a couple of devs from the community, I’m working on [xMolecules](https://xmolecules.org), a library to express architectural concepts and patterns as living documentation in code.

-I'm one of the co-organizers of the [CoMoCamp](https://comocamp.org).
+I’m one of the co-organizers of the [CoMoCamp](https://comocamp.org).

 ## Bio